 Around the world, there are one billion people with disabilities.
 Of these one billion people, 800 million live in low and middle income countries, and more than half are women.
 In many countries, people with disabilities face stigma and discrimination on a daily basis and are denied basic human rights.
-And right now these rights are more under threat than ever – but you can take action to change this.
+Right now, during the COVID-19 pandemic, these rights are more under threat than ever – but you can take action to change this.